red-swan-rust/swan-http/swan-macro/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the GPL-3.0 License.
 See the [LICENSE](../LICENSE) file for details.